 Barkly Gardens and the system of open space along the Yarra River contribute to the open space character of this precinct.
-With the forecast substantial increase in the resident and worker population, a key recommendation is to provide new Small Neighbourhood, Local and Small Local open space reserves in Cremorne to cater to the forecast nearly 10,000 additional workers and residents in Cremorne.
+With the forecast substantial increase in the resident and worker population in Cremorne, and lack of open space west of Church Street, a key recommendation is to provide new Small Neighbourhood, Local and Small Local open space reserves in Cremorne to cater to the nearly 10,000 additional workers and residents.
 With the forecast significant increase in urban densities along Swan Street and across the southern part of the Municipality, there is also a longer term opportunity to introduce more diverse golfing options and other sporting uses at Burnley Public Golf Course.
 Strengthening the natural biodiversity values along the Yarra River corridor will contribute to the character and resilience of Richmond South and Burnley.